lundchristian/scripts/README.md

-# scripts
-Useful shell scripts
+This is a collection of useful shell scripts available to whomever